lethang7794/devops-book/chap-05.md

 - With continuous integration, your software is _proven to work_ (assuming a sufficiently comprehensive set of automated tests) with every new change — and you know the moment it breaks and can fix it immediately.

 > [!NOTE]
-> With continuous integration, your code is _always_ in a releasable state 👉 You can deploy at any time you want.
+> With continuous integration, your code is _always_ in a working & deployable state 👉 You can deploy at any time you want.

 > [!TIP]
 > The CI server act as a gatekeeper 👮🆔: